Adobe revenue forecast misses, shares slip

 Adobe shares fell nearly 5 percent in extended trading.

-The company said it expected adjusted profit of 26-32 cents per share on revenue of $1.03 billion-$1.08 billion for the quarter ending November. (adobe.ly/1wonw8I)
+The company said it expected adjusted profit of 26-32 cents per share on revenue of $1.03 billion (63 million pounds)-$1.08 billion (66 million pounds) for the quarter ending November.

 Analysts on average were expecting an adjusted profit of 31 share on revenue of $1.09 billion, according to Thomson Reuters I/B/E/S.